How to File a California Nursing Home Abuse & Neglect Lawsuit for Damages

 When nursing home injuries and deaths occur due to neglect or abuse, a civil lawsuit with Dordulian Law Group (DLG) can ensure that you and your family obtain justice and recover maximum financial compensation for the harm endured.

-• Sexual abuse: Any unwanted sexual contact or behavior, including touching, groping, or coerced sexual acts.
-This may also entail sexually suggestive photographs or any type of miscellaneous sexual violence against a vulnerable and non-consenting senior citizen.
+• Sexual abuse: Any unwanted sexual contact or behavior, including touching, groping, or coerced sexual acts

-• Financial exploitation: Any misuse or theft of a resident’s funds, property, or assets, such as stealing their credit card or forging their signature.
+• Financial exploitation: Any misuse or theft of a resident’s funds, property, or assets

-• Overmedication: Any excessive or inappropriate use of medication to control a resident’s behavior or symptoms.
-Such abuse often occurs without a resident’s consent or knowledge.
+• Overmedication: Any excessive or inappropriate use of medication to control a resident’s behavior or symptoms

-If you believe someone at a nursing home is being abused or neglected, there are certain recommended steps to take.
+If you believe someone at a nursing home is being abused or neglected, there are certain recommended steps to take before filing a nursing home abuse lawsuit.

 What To Do If You Suspect Nursing Home Abuse or Neglect

-• Contact a nursing home abuse attorney from Dordulian Law Group: If you suspect nursing home abuse, contacting an experienced nursing home abuse attorney from our offices who can help ensure that you stop the incidents from occurring and take the first step toward securing the justice you or your loved one deserves.
+4. Contact a nursing home abuse attorney from Dordulian Law Group: If you suspect nursing home abuse, contact an experienced nursing home abuse attorney from any of our Los Angeles area offices.
 Our dedicated and skilled nursing home abuse lawyers will advise you on your legal rights and help you take action to protect the resident.

-• Document everything: Keep a detailed record of your observations, including dates, times, and what you observed.
-This will help support your case if you need to take legal action with our team of California attorneys.
+5. Document everything: Keep a detailed record of your observations, including dates, times, and what you observed.
+This will help support your case if you need to eventually file a nursing home abuse lawsuit.

 The following entities have been identified as resources for you or your family if you ever suspect nursing home abuse or neglect in California: